Cybersecurity laws and legislation (2023)

 Though ASEAN countries have yet to pass an overarching regulatory framework, the Association of South East Asian Nations announced a Cybersecurity Cooperation Strategy that adopts many vital tenets of the GDPR and DPA.
 This includes protecting personal data, ensuring secure data storage and disposal protocols, and informing customers of their rights related to cybersecurity.

-In Australia, there is already a general standard for cybersecurity professionals to follow: the ACSC Essential 8.
-Similar to Cyber Essentials and the NIST framework, these are a set of mitigation strategies and controls that help protect Australian businesses from cyber threats.
-This primarily focuses on protecting Microsoft Windows-based internet connection networks, but can be applied to other platforms as well.
+In Australia, there is already a general standard for cybersecurity professionals to follow: the Australian Cyber Security Centre’s Essential Eight.
+Similar to Cyber Essentials and the NIST Cybersecurity Framework, these are a set of mitigation strategies and controls that help protect Australian businesses from cyberthreats.
+This primarily focuses on protecting Microsoft Windows-based network connections but can also be applied to other platforms.

 Governments worldwide continue to pass more stringent cybersecurity laws and regulations as technology evolves.
-Here are some of the important laws and legislation that MSPs should watch out for in 2023:
+Here are some of the most important laws and legislation for MSPs to focus on.

 FAQs